SonJH7/qdock-aqc2026/README.md

 ## Overview

 Molecular docking pose search is a computational bottleneck in structure-based drug discovery, and quantum annealing offers a route by recasting the search as a **QUBO** (quadratic unconstrained binary optimization) problem.
-In practice, getting *dense* docking QUBOs to run **reproducibly** on a real **QPU** depends far more on **hardware-facing controls** — penalty scaling, minor-embedding, chain strength, and annealing schedules — than on the logical formulation, and these controls are rarely tuned as a coupled system.
+In practice, getting *dense* docking QUBOs to run **reproducibly** on a real **QPU** depends far more on **hardware-facing controls** (penalty scaling, minor-embedding, chain strength, and annealing schedules) than on the logical formulation, and these controls are rarely tuned as a coupled system.

 **QDock** is a hardware-aware calibration framework for the **feature-atom-matching (FAM-QUBO)** docking encoding. **Bayesian optimization** explores a physically-bounded penalty domain; **chain strength, anneal time, and schedule shape** are then swept under a **frozen, embedding-isolated** configuration.
 The result is a **reproducible, target-specific recipe** for dense, constraint-heavy QUBO workloads on sparse-connectivity quantum annealers.